rpchai/subashchai.io/README.md

 I am a **Site Engineer with 3 years of hands-on experience** in construction site execution, supervision, and coordination.
 I have worked on residential and commercial projects, ensuring quality workmanship, safety compliance, and timely completion of works.
 I am passionate about practical engineering, problem-solving on site, and delivering structurally sound and cost-effective solutions.

-> 🔹 *This section can be edited later to add more personal or career-focused details.*

 ---